-- ▲ HICL has raised c.£1.35bn of equity since launch in March 2006 £250m at IPO and £1.1bn through subsequent share issues - Acquisitions are normally debt-funded (using Group facility) initially to avoid cash drag and to give shareholders visibility over the new investments - ▲ £150m committed revolving credit facility at Group level to finance acquisitions pending issuance of new equity - ▲ Non-pre-emptive Ordinary Share "tap" issues (max.
+- ▲ HICL has raised c.£1.55bn of equity from launch in March 2006 to 31 July 2015 £250m at IPO and £1.3bn through subsequent share issues - Acquisitions are normally debt-funded (using a Group facility) initially to avoid cash drag and to give shareholders visibility over the new investments - ▲ £150m committed revolving credit facility at Group level to finance acquisitions pending issuance of new equity - ▲ Non-pre-emptive Ordinary Share "tap" issues (max.
 10% of issued shared capital p.a.) are used to repay drawings for investments made - ▲ Larger Ordinary Share or C Share issues to repay more significant drawings and, if appropriate, pre-fund pipeline investments